 - Keep this leaflet.
-You may need to read it again. - If you have questions about the medicine, ask your health care provider. - This medicine is for you only.
+You may need to read it again. - If you have questions about the medicine, ask your health care provider. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their illness seems to be the same as yours. - If you are concerned about any side effects, talk to your health care provider.
+It may harm them, even if their signs of illness seem to be the same as yours. - If you are concerned about any side effects, talk to your health care provider.
 This includes unwanted effects not listed in this leaflet.
 See section 4.